cybertec-postgresql/pgwatch2/docs/custom_installation.rst

      Follow the instructions from https://docs.influxdata.com/influxdb/latest/introduction/install/ or just download and install the latest package:

    #.
-Or directly from downloaded packages
+Or directly from the packages:

       ::